lsuhadolnik/VSCode-NWRM/README.md

   **Dynamics CRM** from the channel dropdown to see detailed logs, including web resource load errors.
 Each HTTP request is logged with headers to make troubleshooting authentication problems easier.
-  Saved connections with valid tokens appear in the **Web Resource Manager** sidebar so you can quickly reconnect or remove them.
+  Saved connections with valid tokens appear in the **Dynamics WebResource Manager** panel so you can quickly reconnect or remove them.
   After selecting an environment, the extension acquires a separate access token scoped to that instance to avoid 401 errors caused by an invalid audience.
-  When you select an environment, a workspace file is created under `~/D365-NWRM` and opened in the current VS Code window.
-Web Resources appear in the File Explorer once loading completes.
+  Selecting an environment opens a virtual folder using the `d365-nwrm:` scheme where the Web Resources are shown.
-  If prompted to trust the workspace, choose **Yes** and the resources will load automatically.
+  If prompted to trust the folder, choose **Yes** and the resources will load automatically.

 ### Environment Discovery